 Porto today is a city that combines tradition with everything modern, and transformation collides with its rooted authenticity.
 Porto prides itself on its air of nostalgia and romanticism, and all this is just a small part of why it is a must for any avid traveler.

 That’s quite enough on the history front!!
 Let’s get down to business.
-Drum roll please, trumpets even… we present to you 40 reasons why Porto is an UNMISSABLE place to visit.
+Drum roll please, trumpets even… Instead of the usual what to visit in Porto, top things to see kind of post, we present to you here 40 reasons that make Porto an unmissable destination!!

 1. Luis I Bridge